Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Solution of The Optimization Problem

 The overall BCD-based algorithm is summarized in \textbf{Algorithm 2}.
 Recall that the objective function in \eqref{prob7} is monotonically non-decreasing in each iteration of \textbf{Algorithm 1} and \eqref{prob5} is a standard semidefinite programming problem.
 As a result, in each iteration, the objective function value of the optimization problem in \eqref{prob4} does not decrease.
 Thus, according to \cite{razaviyayn2013unified}, the proposed BCD-based algorithm is guaranteed to converge to a stationary point of optimization problem \eqref{prob2}.
-We note that due to the application of the bound derived in Section \ref{ISAC_safe_approximation}, a stationary point of \eqref{prob2} is also a feasible suboptimal solution of the original problem in \eqref{prob1}.
+Due to the application of the bound on the uncertainty region derived in Section \ref{ISAC_safe_approximation}, the obtained solution is a feasible suboptimal solution of the original problem in \eqref{prob1}.
 Furthermore, in the IA-based algorithm, we solve for a set of scalar optimization variables, i.e., $\left\{\lambda_k[m],\kappa_k[m],\xi_k[m],\eta_k[m],\zeta_{k,j}[m] \right\}$, while the optimization problem in \eqref{prob5} involves positive semidefinite matrices $\mathbf{W}_k[m]$ and $\mathbf{V}[m]$.
 According to \cite{arora2009computational}, the computational complexity of the overall algorithm is dominated by step 3 of \textbf{Algorithm 2}.
 In particular, the computational complexity needed to solve an SDP problem with a set of $a$ SDP constraints, where each constraint contains a $b\times b$ positive semidefinite matrix, is given by $\mathcal{O}\big(ab^3+a^2b^2+a^3\big)$ \cite[Theorem 3.12]{polik2010interior}.
 For the rank-relaxed version of problem \eqref{prob5}, we have $a=MK(J+1)$ and $b=N_{\mathrm{T}}$.
-Therefore, the overall computational complexity of the proposed BCD algorithm is given by $\mathcal{O}\Big(\mathrm{log}(\frac{1}{\epsilon_{\mathrm{BCD}}})\big[MK(J+1)N_{\mathrm{T}}^3+\big(MK(J+1)\big)^2N_{\mathrm{T}}^2+\big(MK(J+1)\big)^3\big]\Big)$, where $\epsilon_{\mathrm{BCD}}$ is the pre-defined accuracy factor in \textbf{Algorithm 2}.
+Therefore, the overall computational complexity of the proposed BCD algorithm is given by $\mathcal{O}\Big(\mathrm{log}(\frac{1}{\epsilon_{\mathrm{BCD}}})\big[MK(J+1)N_{\mathrm{T}}^3+\big(MK(J+1)\big)^2N_{\mathrm{T}}^2+\big(MK(J+1)\big)^3\big]\Big)$, where $\epsilon_{\mathrm{BCD}}$ is the pre-defined accuracy factor in \textbf{Algorithm 2}.\footnote{Due to the random initialization and channel realizations as well as the unknown structure of the feasible region, it is very challenging to analyze the speed of convergence of the proposed algorithm as a function of $M$ and $N_{\mathrm{T}}$.
+Therefore, in Section \ref{ISAC_simulation}, we investigate the speed of convergence of the proposed BCD-based algorithm via computer simulations.}